alexisvisco/amigo/docs/docs/index.md

 ## Features

 - **Go Language**: The library allows you to write migrations in Go, making it easy to define schema changes in a programming language you are already familiar with.
+- **SQL Compatibility**: The library supports SQL databases and allows you to write .SQL migrations.
 - **Type Safety**: Writing migrations in Go provides you with all the language's benefits, including type safety, simplicity, and strong tooling support.
 - **Version Control**: Migrations are version controlled.
 - **Auto Down Migration**: The library generates down migrations when it's possible.